onyx-platform/onyx-amazon-s3/README.md

 #### Acknowledgments

-Many thanks to FIXME FIXME FIXME

-[AdGoji](http://www.adgoji.com) for allowing this work to be open sourced and contributed back to the Onyx Platform community.
+Many thanks to [AdGoji](http://www.adgoji.com) for allowing this work to be open sourced and contributed back to the Onyx Platform community.

 #### Contributing